bradyo/demo-async-raas-integration/README.md

 closely modeled against the application domain.

 When running the application locally during development, we don't want to be unnecessarily bound to the RaaS API sandbox environment.
-Instead, we swap in a `Raas` since we only want to use the sandbox environment for testing our
+Instead, we swap in a `StubRaasClient` so we can better control the behavior of the adapter and not be dependent on an external service during development.
+The `HttpRaasClient` adapter, which will be used in a production configuration, can be fully tested using the RaaS API sandbox environment.

-For application integration tests, we can control the application logic by plugging in various `RaasClient` "Adapters" with different runtime behaviors.
-This way we can simulate responses from the `RaasClient` such as success, errors, or timeouts.
+For application integration tests, we can control the application logic by plugging in different `RaasClient` "Adapters" with different runtime behaviors.
+This way we can simulate responses from the `RaasClient` such as success, errors, or timeouts and verify how our application behaves.

 Integration testing the application using `RaasClient` mock adapters combined with functional testing of the `HttpRaasClient` adapter against the RaaS API Sandbox will ensure things will work as expected